 My name is Jean Leader and I live in Glasgow, Scotland, but through my lacemaking I have friends all over the world.
 Although lace has been an integral part of my life for over thirty years, I still remember how I got started.
 I had always been interested in textiles — knitting, crochet, embroidery, sewing and, later, weaving and spinning — so I was intrigued when I came across a book about bobbin lacemaking one day and decided to try that too.
 It took me a while to find bobbins and suitable threads (no internet back then) but once I had them I took to bobbin lace like a duck to water and have never looked back.

 Today you are perhaps more likely to be introduced to lace through the internet than a bookshop, so I hope that these web pages will provide both instruction and inspiration to lacemakers and potential lacemakers.
-If you have any questions or would like advice about any lacemaking problems please contact me through the feedback form.
+If you have any questions or would like advice about any lacemaking problems please contact me through the feedback page.

 Weekly classes: Wednesday mornings and afternoons in Glasgow

 IOLI Convention: 21st to 27th JulyLacemaking Holidays at Gartmore House, near Aberfoyle, Scotland